Chapter 1 : PART ONE

 ‘Ooh, Taddie!’
 Tristessa’s grotesquely delighted voice wafts down the corridor, haunting little Taddeus like a vengeful ghost as he flees in leporine terror.

-His heart bashes da-dum, da-dum, da-dum, da-dum, like a kettledrummer in his chest, punching his ears and surging icy blood through his veins.
+His heart punches at his ears, da-dum, da-dum, da-dum, da-dum, a kettledrummer in his chest, surging icy blood through his veins.
 He skids on the Persian rug at the foot of the staircase and scrabbles desperately up the steps on all-fours like a monkey, barely able to feel his hands and feet.

 ‘Taddie!
 Taaadiiiie …’ his elder sister’s voice comes up faintly after him – but faintly; a small spall of hope breaks off from the rock of fear in his stomach.

-Uncle Scorpius, little Taddeus thinks desperately.
+Uncle Scorpius, he thinks desperately.
 I have to get to Uncle Scorpius!

 And there it is at the end of the hallway: his uncle’s study door.
 His legs burn and his throat stings as he pants, spurning faster, his timpani heart all he can hear, all that exists, da-dum, da-dum, da-dum, da-dum.

 Da-dum, da-dum, da-dum, da-dum.

 The door, just get to the door …

 Almost there!
 Five doors to go, four doors to go, three doors―